opendocsg/slw-judgments-backfill/2008_SGHC_10/report.md

 47     The prosecution also submitted that in view of many aggravating factors, the court should impose a very high deterrent sentence and order the sentences for the three charges, and not only two as stipulated under s 18 CPC, to run consecutively.

-48     In _P Shanmugam v PP_ [2000] 2 SLR 673, Chief Justice Yong referred to s 18 CPC and said at [6]:
+48     In _P Shanmugam v PP_ <span class="citation">[2000] 2 SLR 673</span>, Chief Justice Yong referred to s 18 CPC and said at [6]:

  ...
-In such a case, the sentencing court is invested with the direction [ sic ] as to which and how many of the sentences ought to run consecutively, and there is no absolute rule precluding the court from making more than two sentences consecutive: Maideen Pillai v PP [1996] 1 SLR 161 at 165...
+In such a case, the sentencing court is invested with the direction [ sic ] as to which and how many of the sentences ought to run consecutively, and there is no absolute rule precluding the court from making more than two sentences consecutive: Maideen Pillai v PP <span class="citation">[1996] 1 SLR 161</span> at 165...

-49     However, I note that in _Maideen Pillai v PP_ [1996] 1 SLR 161, Chief Justice Yong also added at 165 that:
+49     However, I note that in _Maideen Pillai v PP_ <span class="citation">[1996] 1 SLR 161</span>, Chief Justice Yong also added at 165 that:

  Of course, a decision to go beyond the stated minimum of two consecutive sentences should be taken only in exceptional cases, after careful consideration of the facts of the case as well as the relevant guiding principles.
 As also pointed out in Kanagasuntharam v PP , the sentencing court, in exercising its discretion to impose consecutive sentences, has regard to certain common law principles, namely, the one transaction rule and the totality principle.